Stephen Thomas Erlewine

-Stephen Thomas Erlewine (/ˈɜrlwaɪn/; born June 18, 1973) is an American music critic and senior editor for the online music database AllMusic.
-He is the author of many artist biographies and record reviews for AllMusic, as well as a freelance writer, occasionally contributing liner notes.
+Stephen Thomas Erlewine (/ˈɜrlwaɪn/; born June 18, 1973) is an American music critic and former senior editor for the online music database AllMusic.
+He is the author of multiple artist biographies and record reviews for AllMusic, as well as a freelance writer, occasionally contributing liner notes.

 Erlewine was born in Ann Arbor, Michigan, and is a nephew of the former musician and AllMusic founder Michael Erlewine.
 He studied at the University of Michigan, where he majored in English, and was a music editor (1993–94) and then arts editor (1994–1995) of the school's paper The Michigan Daily, and DJ'd at the campus radio station, WCBN.
-He has contributed to many books, including All Music Guide to Rock: The Definitive Guide to Rock, Pop, and Soul and All Music Guide to Hip-Hop: The Definitive Guide to Rap & Hip-Hop.
+He has contributed to All Music Guide to the Blues: The Definitive Guide to the Blues and All Music Guide to Hip-Hop: The Definitive Guide to Rap & Hip-Hop.